owkin/GrAIdient/README.md

 Let us consider a model containing the graph of layers:

-layer1 -> layer2 -> ... -> layer42 \
+layer1 -> layer2 -> ... -> layer42

-Let us suppose that model links are initialized so as its "hard resources".
+Let us suppose that the model links are initialized so as its "hard resources".
-We want to go through the typical training flow.
+We want to go through the typical training flow:

 ```swift
 // Let us assume data is defined.